sharpaxis/Chat-bot-from-scratch/README.md

 - **Order Coffee**: Users can easily order coffee using the chatbot.
 - **Answer Queries**: The chatbot can answer common questions about the coffee products offered by the website.

-## Getting Started

-To use the chatbot, you need to have Python installed on your system.
-You also need to install the required dependencies.
-You can do this using pip: